acmattson3/studybot/README.md

 ## Lore..?
 I originally wrote this program *very* poorly in Python a couple years ago.
 This year, I needed to study in a flashcard-like style, preferably without the writing.
 When I tried using my old studybot, the thing was an *absolute mess* of bugs and crashes.
 As a result, I chose to rewrite the program as professionally as possible to best avoid bugs.
 I chose to rewrite it in C++ to make things as explicit as possible so I can change things in the future.

+## Future Goals
+* Make a question "marking" feature so that, as you study, you can mark questions
+  * The questions would be displayed at the very end either when you finish all materials or stop studying.
+  * Useful for marking questions with typos to be fixed later, or for remembering which questions to write down/work on later.
+* Make a saving feature that saves remaining questions to be studied later.
+  * Possible implementation: When the user enters "stop," ask them if they want to save.
+If they do, create a new txt file called "filename_save" where filename is the name of the text file being studied.
+For the decremental mode, enter the current remaining questions into this new txt file.
+When the save file is done being studied, the file is deleted.